DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: More Ablation Results

 \section{More Ablation Results}

 We present additional ablation studies on the choice of $\bar{\sigma}$ and the polynomial exponent $\rho$ in the noise schedule.
-Results across several inverse problems are summarized in \cref{tab:sigma_comparison} and \cref{tab:rho_comparison}, evaluated under identical measurement noise levels.
-Illustrative examples are provided in \cref{fig:sigma_comparison} and \cref{fig:rho_comparison}.
+Results across several inverse problems are summarized in~\cref{tab:sigma_comparison,tab:rho_comparison}, evaluated under identical measurement noise levels.
+Illustrative examples are provided in~\cref{fig:sigma_comparison,fig:rho_comparison}.

-As shown in \cref{tab:sigma_comparison}, using a larger $\bar{\sigma}$ increases the number of required NFEs but does not yield noticeable improvements in reconstruction quality; in some tasks, it even slightly degrades performance due to excessive early-stage denoising.
+As shown in~\cref{tab:sigma_comparison}, using a larger $\bar{\sigma}$ increases the number of required NFEs but does not yield noticeable improvements in reconstruction quality; in some tasks, it even slightly degrades performance due to excessive early-stage denoising.
 Conversely, a smaller $\bar{\sigma}$ tends to improve SSIM but may oversuppress fine structures, reducing perceptual fidelity.

-For the polynomial schedule, \cref{tab:rho_comparison} shows that negative values of $\rho$ consistently enhance performance across tasks, indicating that spending more iterations in the low-noise regime benefits the refinement step.
-This behavior aligns with our EM-style interpretation: once the diffusion model provides a reliable initialization, allocating more resolution to small-noise updates improves measurement consistency without sacrificing stability.
+For the polynomial schedule,~\cref{tab:rho_comparison} shows that negative values of $\rho$ consistently enhance performance across tasks, indicating that spending more iterations in the low-noise regime benefits the refinement step.
+This behavior aligns with our decoupled initialization-refinement perspective: once the diffusion model provides a reliable initialization, allocating more resolution to small-noise updates improves measurement consistency without sacrificing stability.